bparanj/taf/README.md

 end
 ```

-Change the index to :
+Change the articles index action to handle the search:

 ```ruby
 @articles = if params[:tag]